 Another reason customers love this mattress is the long trial period.
 While most companies give 100 days, Luxi lets you test their design for 180 days.
 You have plenty of time to find your favourite firmness setting and settle into a final decision.
 Switching layers is simple too, since the mattress cover can easily be unzipped to swap foams and sides.

-Best for Bad Backs
+For Bad Backs

 Our pick — Ergoflex